-7. Regional energy cooperation will be advanced through market, transit, investment, riparian and littoral relationships and knowledge sharing.
+7. Regional energy cooperation will be advanced through the development of market relations, transit arrangements, investments, relationships under agreements on the joint use and protection of trans-border rivers and sea-bed resources as well as knowledge sharing.

 Benefits from regional cooperation